layershift/enscale-docs/pages/05.access/01.access-via-ssh/docs.10.md

 * Port - 3022

 To connect via the above details, you need to [add your own public key](/access/add-ssh-key) to Enscale.

+!!!
+The **Connect** button is a shortcut available for Mac and Linux users only.
+Windows users will need to manually configure their SSH connection in their preferred client.

 ### User permissions